mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 She gathered a consortium of merchants and investors, who sent out two far trader-type ships armed with a copy of haut-Vorhes' _A New Appraisal of Trade and Commerce in the Middle Period of the Sindal Empire_ and two holds full of precious metals.
-The traders returned with a cargo of high- tech goods and tales of a wondrous world full of Ancient ruins – Floria.
+The traders returned with a cargo of high-tech goods and tales of a wondrous world full of Ancient ruins – Floria.

 The FTC was launched to great acclaim in 171 and traded for nearly thirty years, garnering vast profits, until the Florians suddenly